fredhutchio/RNAseq/concepts/class1.md

 you should be able to:
 - RNAseq workflow
 - experimental design
-  - replicates, read length, SE vs PE
-  - balancing statistical power: number of samples vs sequencing depth; more samples better than deeper sequencing
-- data types (mRNA stranded, mRNA non-stranded, rRNA depleted) and technical limitations of each
+- data types and technical limitations of each
 - quality assessment of data

 ## Overview of RNAseq workflows

+FIXME: diagram of overall process (same as skills)

+describe range of applications for RNAseq

+> Although this isn't a technical/coding course,
+> we'll mention the names of software commonly applied for each step.
+> This is to help orient you to what you may have already read/heard about RNAseq analysis.

+## Data types

+basic terminology: draws on molecular biology knowledge, but some additional ideas specific to sequencing technology

+technical limitations of each approach

+read length, SE vs PE

+mRNA stranded, mRNA non-stranded, rRNA depleted

 ## Experimental design

-## Data types
+includes considerations of how libraries are prepared

+replicates

+balancing statistical power: number of samples vs sequencing depth; more samples better than deeper sequencing

 ## Quality assessment

-## Putting it together
+potential issues with read quality

 ENCODE tags data that may be potentially problematic.
 View their page auditing data [here](https://www.encodeproject.org/data-standards/audits/)

+read filtering

+read trimming

+reassessing quality

+## Putting it together

 EXERCISE: look at examples of read data and identify differences among them.
 Are these types of data compatible for analysis?
 What would need to be done to combine them? https://www.encodeproject.org/search/?type=Experiment&assay_term_name=polyA+plus+RNA-seq&replicates.library.biosample.donor.organism.scientific_name=Homo+sapiens&status=released&biosample_ontology.organ_slims=brain